Code-Institute-Submissions/Feeling-Lucky-Punk/README.md

 # Credits

 ## Code
+* Build a Quiz App by James Quick on Youtube was a major asset to me in building the app.
+I followed along and learned as i built the game using his guidance.
-* The interactive structure and layout of the code  https://getbootstrap.com/docs/4.5/layout/overview/ *
+* The interactive structure and layout of the code  https://getbootstrap.com/docs/4.5/layout/overview/
 * Resources such as W3schools and Stackoverflow were used to come up with solutions to various problems I encountered
-* Some ideas for the code (such as the social media links) were taken from mini projects done through out the course.
+* Some ideas for the code (Such as the form page) were taken from mini projects done through out the course.

 ## Acknowledgements
-* I would also like to credit and thank my mentors Brian Macharia
+* I would also like to credit and thank my mentor Brian Macharia for all his help once again.
+I would have been lost without his guidance so far through out this course.